 In 1974 the songs placed second and third both made #8 in the UK chart.
 They were “Go” by Gigliola Cinquetti (Italy) and “I See A Star” by Mouth & MacNeal (Netherlands).

 In 2007 the second placed song “Dancing Lasha Tumbai” by Verka Serduchka (Ukraine) made #28 and the third placed song “Song 1” by Serebro (Russia) made #99.

 In 2008 the third placed song “Secret Combination” by Kalomira (Greece) made #71.

-In 2013 the eighth placed song “Tomorrow” by Gianluca (Malta) made #66 and the fourteenth placed song “You” by Robin Stjernberg (Sweden) made #72 and the fourth placed song “I Feed You My Love” by Margaret Berger (Norway) made #80 .
+In 2013 the eighth placed song “Tomorrow” by Gianluca (Malta) made #66, the fourteenth placed song “You” by Robin Stjernberg (Sweden) made #72 and the fourth placed song “I Feed You My Love” by Margaret Berger (Norway) made #80 .

-In 2014 the runner-up song “Calm After The Storm” by The Common Linnets (Netherlands) made #9, the third placed song “Undo” by Sanna Nielsen (Sweden) made #40, the ninth placed song “Cliche Love Song” by Basim (Denmark) made #46 and the fifteenth placed song “No Prejudice” by Pollaponk (Iceland) made #70, the twenty-third placed song “Coming Home” by Firelight (Malta) made #82, the thirteenth placed song “Hunter Of Stars” by Sebalter made #85, the fourth-placed song “Not Alone” by Aram MP3 (Armenia) made #88, the twenty-sixth and last song “Moustache” by TWIN TWIN (France) made #89, the eleventh placed song “Something Better” by Softengine (Finland) made #93 and the eighth placed song “Silent Storm” by Carl Espen (Norway) made #97.
+In 2014 the runner-up song “Calm After The Storm” by The Common Linnets (Netherlands) made #9, the third placed song “Undo” by Sanna Nielsen (Sweden) made #40, the ninth placed song “Cliche Love Song” by Basim (Denmark) made #46, the fifteenth placed song “No Prejudice” by Pollaponk (Iceland) made #70, the twenty-third placed song “Coming Home” by Firelight (Malta) made #82, the thirteenth placed song “Hunter Of Stars” by Sebalter made #85, the fourth-placed song “Not Alone” by Aram MP3 (Armenia) made #88, the twenty-sixth and last song “Moustache” by TWIN TWIN (France) made #89, the eleventh placed song “Something Better” by Softengine (Finland) made #93 and the eighth placed song “Silent Storm” by Carl Espen (Norway) made #97.

 in 2015 the fourth placed song “Rhythm Inside” by Loic Nottet (Belgium) made #69 and the runner-up song “A Million Voices” by Polina Gagarina (Russia) made #97.

 In 2016 the fifth placed song “If I Were Sorry” by Frans (Sweden) made #61.